TLINDEN/Quietly-Confident/README.md

 startup script fro FreeBSD is contained in the source directory.
 If you're using some other non-*BSD unix-mimicking OS, you've got to write your own startup script. sorry.

+You might also run the the daemon mode in the foreground without detaching for troubleshooting purposes.
+For this execute:

+	$ qc watch

 # What kind of weird name is this for a static site generator?